 Due process has not been DEMONSTRABLY JUSTIFIED.
-There has never been notarized, sworn COVID-19 information used to affect freedoms.
+There has never been notarized, sworn COVID-19 information used to affect the fundamental rights and freedoms.

 Defendants are in violation of section 80 of the Police Services Act.
 This is failing to obey a statute, which is a criminal code violation, section 126 of the Canadian Criminal Code.